Skedsmo: History

 Skedsmo was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
 Lørenskog and Lillestrøm was separated from Skedsmo as municipalities of their own on 1 January 1908.
 Lillestrøm was, however, merged back into the municipality of Skedsmo on 1 January 1962.
 On 1 January 2020, Skedsmo was merged with Fet and Sørum municipalities to, once again, form Lillestrøm municipality.

 In this area, the tribe of Raumas fought against King Olav Haraldsson, patron saint of Norway, in 1028.
 The area has become an important part of Norway's industrial history.
 Strømmens Værksted built the country's first trains, at Kjeller airplanes were constructed up to World War II, the sawmills at Lillestrøm processed lumber from the great forests, and a number of other enterprises have been important.

-Notable residents

 Government

 The head office of Accident Investigation Board Norway is located in Lillestrøm, Skedsmo. and led by Grete Myhre.

 International relations

 Twin towns — Sister cities

 The following cities are twinned with Skedsmo: